GSA/fedramp-automation/documents/adr/0012-constraint-strategy.md

 ### Approach

-1. The Team will align automation actiivity to the FedRAMP Templates and Review Checklists for FedRAMP Baselines based on NIST SP 800-53 Revision 5.
+1. The Team will align automation activity to the FedRAMP Templates and Review Checklists for FedRAMP Baselines based on NIST SP 800-53 Revision 5.
 1. The Team will assess each automation activity as something that:
   1. is fully automatable via metaschema constraints or other means; or
   1. requires human judgement, thus is more suited to a workflow.